List of NASCAR race wins by Richard Petty

 Richard Petty is an American racing driver who competed in the NASCAR Cup Series championship from 1958 to 1992.
 Over the course of his racing career, Petty amassed 200 victories in the top series of NASCAR, becoming the most prolific winner in series history.

 NASCAR

 Grand National/Winston Cup Series

 Petty won 200 races from 1960 to 1984.
-Of those, 196 wins came with Petty Enterprises, mainly in the No. 43 but also in Nos.
-41 and 42 from 1962 to 1966.
+Of those, 196 wins came with Petty Enterprises, mainly in the No. 43 but also in No. 41 and 42 from 1962 to 1966.
 Petty ran two dirt races for owner Don Robertson in 1970 at Columbia Speedway and North Carolina State Fairgrounds as part of a deal with Petty Enterprises, winning both starts.
 He moved to newly-formed Curb Racing for 1984 and 1985, winning his last two career races during the 1984 season.